jakeseaton/jesture/README.md

 -- Not rigorously tested on multiple devices due to the chome store's new policy.

 -- Not rigorously tested with changes made to the lampoon website since first round (infinite scroll), but was adjusted to account for the class name change.

--- Going offline and then favoriting a comic while still offline results in its title being stored improperly.

 -- Pieces and Art in the popup are alphabetized by URL.
 As a result, the piece on the home page will always be at the top.